Enclosures

 reverse the court's grant of summary judgment in favor of the brokers on the buyers' claim

-.
+for intentional misrepresentation.
 Because the brokers did not seek summary adjudication of the

 buyers' remaining claims for negligent misrepresentation and suppression of facts, we need not decide whether